sighupio/fury-kubernetes-opa/katalog/kyverno/README.md

 ## Configuration

-Kyverno is deployed in HA mode, and whitelists the KFD `infra` namespaces by default on the webhooks.
+Kyverno is deployed in HA mode, and whitelists the SKD `infra` namespaces by default on the webhooks.

 ## Pre-configured policies

 This package comes with a set of predefined policies from the main kyverno repository.
-These policies are our own KFD baseline, and are similar to what is provided with the Gatekeeper package.
+These policies are our own SKD baseline, and are similar to what is provided with the Gatekeeper package.

 | Policy                         | Description                                                                                                                                                                                                                                                                                                                          |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |